 What The FTC Wants Mobile Payment App Developers To Do Moving Forward; A New Mobile Payment App Law?

-- Clean up the language in their privacy policies and use plain English to explain, clearly, what data is collected and what is done with it.
+- Clean up the language in privacy policies and use plain English to explain what data is collected and what is done with it.

 - “Companies should ensure that their strong data security promises translate into strong data security practices.”